A Classification-Aware Super-Resolution Framework for Ship Targets in SAR Imagery: Methodology

 Concerning the SSIM-based term, it is worth considering that the SSIM between any two images is a real number ranging from 0 to 1 (respectively indicating null to perfect similarity).
 Thus, given a set of N couples of super-resolved and high-resolution images, the SSIM \cite{4775883} term in the loss function (which penalises lower similarity) is defined as:

 The resulting combination loss is formulated as a weighted average of the PSNR and SSIM losses, as shown in Equation~\ref{eq:comboLoss}.
 In the experiments conducted in this study, the weighting parameters were set to $\alpha = 0.5$ and $\beta = 0.5$, assigning equal importance to both components.
+We determined the internal weights of the Combo loss through quantitative evaluation of PSNR, SSIM, and classification F1-scores.
+Equal weights of 0.5 and 0.5 provided the best balance between structural fidelity and signal preservation, and therefore this configuration was adopted in our experiments.